 After you’ve dragged a swatch into an empty cell, click the Send to Editor button in the top toolbar.
 This will bring your entire design into the Editor, where you can add graphics and text.

 Note: Be absolutely sure you love your collage design before you click Send to Editor, because there’s no going back to Collage to fix a few things after you’ve brought it into the Editor.

 9. Add text to your collage

 In the Editor, use the text tool to write your message and apply it to a cell or a portion of your collage.
-You can also add overlays and anything else in the editing panel.
+You can also add graphics and anything else in the editing panel.
 Just remember that effects, textures, and frames get applied to the entire collage at this point, unless you use the paintbrush/eraser to apply it to a smaller area.